sfwnsft/notepad-macos/README.md

 # Notepad

-A native macOS Notepad implemented with Swift and AppKit.
+## A native macOS Notepad implemented with Swift and AppKit.

-Build & run (macOS)

 Build the app locally